Zombie Ants? Fungal Horror manipulates its host and eats it alive, from inside!

 Suddenly, a puff of tiny spores released from a little stem growing out of what appears to be the back of an ant head.
 Interesting, she thought and moved along.
 She walked through the smoky cloud, never mind she thought, there are leaves to fetch, food to eat, sleep to have.

 Her path strayed from her route, it felt like someone was controlling her.
 It seemed to be guiding her to someplace different.
-Her little legs just kept going until she was on the north side of a plant where the humidity hovered around 94 to 95 percent and the temps between 20-30 degrees celsius.
+Her little legs just kept going until she was on the north side of a plant where the humidity hovered around 94 to 95 percent and the temps between 20-30 degrees Celsius, perfect for growing a certain type of fungi, but wait, how would an ant know that?!

 When she mindlessly climbed about 25 centimeters from the ground she felt compelled to find the underside of a leaf and chomp down on the underside of a leaf on a vein.
 But wait, she didn’t want to, but her mandibles bit down in a death grip and her world turned to black.